Global search

 ‘Fault’ and ‘No fault’ car accident lawyers

 Road accidents can have devastating consequences for all involved, regardless of who may be at fault.
-Injuries from a car accident or road accident can be traumatic and long-lasting and may even prevent you from returning to work, which can be a financial burden.
-If you have found yourself in this situation, it’s important to know that each Australian state and territory has different ‘Fault’ and ‘No fault’ accident compensation claim schemes to help people who have been injured.
+It’s important to know that each Australian state and territory has different ‘Fault’ and ‘No fault’ accident compensation claim schemes to help people who have been injured.

 Maurice Blackburn’s national team of experienced ‘Fault’ and ‘No fault’ car accident lawyers can help you navigate the different schemes and get you the compensation you deserve from your accident claim.
 Contact us today.